Glencullen, County Mayo: Glencullen National School

 The first mention of a hedge school in Glencullen was in 1826.
 Mary Shiels taught 22 pupils that year "in any available place" for a sum of £4 a year.
 The next mention of a school in Glencullen was in February 1862 when Friar Michael Munnelly applied for a teacher's salary and a supply of books for the newly built school, which was opened by him in November 1861.
 A few days after the request was made by Friar Michael Munnelly the school inspector, John Sweeney, reported: "There are 40 dwellings within half a mile of the school".
-This was enough to grant Friar Michael Munnelly the requested salary and books.
+This was enough to grant the requested salary and books.

-The building made of stone and mortar is thatched.
-The building is one big room of 34 ft by 18.5 ft and 6.5 ft high.
-It was never plastered in- nor outside.
+At the turn of the 19th century, the stone and mortar school building was thatched and unplastered.
+It had one big room of 34 ft by 18.5 ft and 6.5 ft high.
 John Sweeney, the inspector, reported that the school's teacher was Thomas Mc Nulty (1843–?).
-Thomas Mc Nulty's teaching ability was poor according to records, but no better could be found.
+Mc Nulty's teaching ability was poor according to records, but no better could be found.
 Further in the report John Sweeney mentions:

 "His (Thomas Mc Nulty) character is good and he governs the school well.
 His annual income is £4 by way of fees, some children are admitted by the teacher who cannot pay fees.
 There are no Protestants to be found within miles of the school.
 The people are farmers.
 They are poor.
 Of all the 37 pupils present today only 6 had been at school before.
 The school has been built about a quarter and a mile from any house along the roadside.
 The school will serve several villages.
 The district is populous.
 Unless the present school comes under the Board, many will be brought up without education, therefore I recommend the application.
 Owing to the untidy appearance of the place and the un-plastered state of the walls I recommend that the salary be granted on the condition that these defects be remedied before the 15th March."